We-Are-Wider/wp-flux-layout/readme.txt

 x

 == Installation ==
-1. Upload `wider-flux-layout` directory to your WordPress plugins directory - usually `wp-content/plugins/`.
+1. Upload `wp-flux-layout` directory to your WordPress plugins directory - usually `wp-content/plugins/`.
 2. Activate the plugin through the `Plugins` menu in WordPress.
 3. Configure by using the WordPress Customiser - (click on `Customise` in the top admin menu).